 One of the things I have noticed in using Word Press Templates is that you sometimes have no control with the positioning of various elements, or pieces of your page layout.
 Like any software, you have to learn the limitations of the particular software you are using and then be able to figure out how to work around things that don’t quite work they way you want.

 In the illustration below, the social media icons overlap the navigation menu.
-This is not a good thing to happen especially for a company that provides “Custom Software Solutions”.
-Makes you wonder about the level of detail in their software design is when you see this on their website.
+This is not a good thing to happen especially for a company that provides “Custom Software Solutions” which is where I saw this.
+Makes you wonder about the level of detail in their software design is when you see this on their own website.

-Another example of element positioning is the template selected for our client, Keen Machine and Sheetmetal.
+Another example of element positioning is the template used by one of our early clients, Keen Machine and Sheetmetal.

-We used a template provided by their host site and had selected a design that included 3 vertical images at the top particularly because a vertical format would be ideal for highlighting the Osprey Platforms they produce and allow us to highlight other items in the 2nd and 3rd position.
+The template provided by their host site included 3 vertical images at the top which was ideal for highlighting the Osprey Platforms they produce and allowed us to highlight their other products/services in the 2nd and 3rd position.

 That worked fine for the home page, but using 3 separate photos on every page looked a bit too busy.